Where to Stay in Salzburg First Time: 10 Best Areas

 Stay in Maxglan if you want local experience; you want to stay close to the airport, you don’t mind staying a little further out from the city center, you are on a budget.

-Best places to stay in Maxglan:
+Best places to stay in Salzburg in Maxglan:

 Immediately south of Altstadt is the leafier suburb of Nonntal.
 The quiet, residential, and peaceful neighborhood of Nonntal is ideal for anyone wanting to stay close to the historic Old Town, whilst avoiding the crowds and higher prices for accommodation.